Make this simple broccoli leaf pesto; it will become a family favorite

 What’s extra cool about broccoli leaves gaining popularity is that it’s getting more use out of something we’re already growing!

 We picked them for our Misfits Market box this week to see what we thought (look at all those beautiful veggies in that picture!).
 I try to choose some things that are new to use as often as I can.
 It’s a fun part of building our box each week.
 I highly recommend the service.
 If it’s available in your area, give a go.
 You can save 30% off your first box with the code COOKWME-EQ5CJS.

 Well.
 Turns our broccoli leaves are delish in this pesto.
-You can also use a mixture of greens if you want – kale, chard, beet greens, etc. I love making pesto with different ingredients.
+You can also use any mixture of greens you want – kale, chard, beet greens, etc. I love making pesto with different ingredients.
 We also enjoy making it with lemon balm, basil, and pistachios.
 I’ve seen a few recipes for carrot top pesto, and I’m definitely interested in giving it a try too.